Config & Environments

 FASTIFY_TRUST_PROXY

 By enabling the trustProxy option, Fastify will know that it is sitting behind a proxy and that the X-Forwarded-* header fields may be trusted, which otherwise may be easily spoofed.
-Please note: the option only supports true, not other string values.
+Please note: the option only supports boolean or string values.